Skip to content

 What's a negative incremental capacity requirement?

-The duration of every time interval Zypr creates is maximally bound by lower and upper utilization rates with respect to demand growth.
+The duration of time intervals are bound by lower and upper utilization rates with respect to demand growth.
 However, the length of this duration is not guaranteed.
-Other jump events may exist that shorten an interval's duration in order to accept an injection of state change to the pool.
+Other jump events may exist that shorten an interval's duration in order to accept an injected state change to the pool.

-Whatever the duration, Zypr calculates how much incremental capacity is required to satisfy future demand for the time interval.
+Whatever the duration, how much incremental capacity is required is calculated in order to satisfy future demand for the time interval.

 A negative incremental capacity requirement occurs when the additional capacity available, caused by an upward utilization boundary shift, exceeds the expected service demand growth for the expected time interval.